-Position Responsibilities include teaching undergraduate/graduate courses in communication sciences and disorders with an emphasis in voice science and disorders.
-Faculty members are expected to engage in a systematic program of scholarly research, actively participate in faculty governance, serve on committees, develop curriculum, provide academic advisement, and engage in activities that benefit the University/community.
+Position Responsibilities include teaching undergraduate/graduate courses in communicative disorders with an emphasis in Augmentative Alternative Communication (AAC).
+Faculty members are expected to engage in a systematic program of scholarly research, actively participate in faculty governance, serve on committees, develop curriculum, provide academic advisement, and engage in activities that benefit the university/community in ways that support an equitable and inclusive environment for colleagues and students.

-Doctorate in speech-language pathology, speech science, or its equivalent (primary expertise in voice science and disorders and additional expertise in at least one of the following areas: swallowing, cleft palate and craniofacial disorders or pediatric medical speech-language pathology, research methods, speech science); outstanding candidates in other areas of expertise will be considered; ABD considered but must have doctorate completed before appointment date.
+Doctorate in speech-language pathology, speech science, or its equivalent (primary expertise in AAC and additional expertise in at least one of the following areas: multicultural concerns, neurogenic disorders, autism spectrum disorder, research methods, or pediatric medical SLP; strong candidate in other areas of expertise will be considered; ABD will be considered but must have doctorate completed before appointment date.

 Earned ASHA CCC-SLP and qualified for immediate California licensure in speech-language pathology.

-Experience and evidence of teaching effectiveness in the area of voice disorders.
+Experience and evidence of teaching effectiveness in the area of AAC.

-Evidence of research potential leading to scholarly publications in the area of voice science and disorders.
+Evidence of research potential leading to scholarly publications in the area of AAC.

 Must have an established record of research productivity and clinical expertise to be appointed at the associate level.